structurizr/dsl/docs/language-reference.md

 ### !ref

-The `!ref` keyword provides a way to reference a previously defined element, and is designed to be used with the workspace `extends` or `!include` features.
+The `!ref` keyword provides a way to reference a previously defined element/relationship, and is designed to be used with the workspace `extends` or `!include` features.
 It can be used in a couple of ways.

-The first usage scenario is to reference an existing element that has been defined via the DSL.
+The first usage scenario is to reference an existing element/relationship that has been defined via the DSL.
 This allows you to extend the element referenced by the given identifier.

 ```
 !ref <identifier> {